 Stop Windows 10 from installing unwanted Apps

-First of all, you need to stop Windows 10 from giving you suggestions for different apps and services.
+First of all, you need to stop Windows 10 by giving you suggestions for different apps and services.

 For this, start by opening the Settings app from the Start Menu or by hitting the WINKEY + I combination.

 Then click on the menu called Personalize.

 And then finally click on the option called Start in the side menu on the left.

 On the right-side panel, there will be a toggle for Show suggestions occasionally in Start.
 You will have to turn it Off.